 For genital psoriasis, biologics are not a first-line treatment.
 However, they can be helpful for people who have genital psoriasis alongside other symptoms or those whose symptoms do not respond to other treatments.

-People with psoriasis develop skin cells at an extremely fast rate, and these build up into scaly lesions, or plaques.
+People with psoriasis develop skin cells at an extremely fast rate, and these build up into scaly lesions or plaques.

-Possible triggers of genital psoriasis include:
+Other possible risk factors or triggers of genital psoriasis include:

 - previous infections, such as strep throat or skin infections